SlugBot/web/guide.md

 You may have role pings enabled but also want to give members the option to opt out of receiving said pings.
 Use the `!optoutpings` command to toggle whether to allow members to opt out of role pings.

 SlugBots command prefix can be set using `!setprefix <new prefix>`.

+---

+# Setting up SlugBot for twitch.tv
+To get SlugBot in your twitch chat, use the command `!twitch <your twitch name>` in any Discord server with SlugBot.
+SlugBot will DM you on twitch with confirmation so make sure you can receive DMs.
+SlugBot will then be lurking until activation - use the command `!activate slugbot` to get it listening to commands and enable all SlugBot functionality.

+To enable/disable individual commands, use the `!permissions <command> <enable|disable>`.
+For example, to disable the `!uptime command`, use the following command `!permissions uptime disable`.

+---

 # Slug Economy
 Like some other bots, SlugBot has an Economy module, letting users earn and trade currency in the form of SlugCoin.
 However, SlugBot's economy allows users to 'hack' other members, steal from them or plant malware on their accounts.
 The aim of the game is to earn as much SlugCoin as you can while also protecting your account from other members.